Tiramisu Latte by Luckin Coffee vs Buttercream Tiramisu Latte by Fore Coffee

 Tiramisu Latte by Luckin Coffee - cocoa powder on the milk foam

 The latte itself was the real star and definitely worth buying again because of its low price point (just S$4 if you use a 50% off coupon) compared to similar offerings at cafes.
-It tasted more like a deep and rich mocha as opposed to a latte, because the dark cocoa notes, chocolatey nuttiness and complementary coffee taste were quite prominent.
+It tasted more like a deep and rich decadent mocha as opposed to a latte, because the dark cocoa notes, chocolatey nuttiness and complementary coffee taste were quite prominent.
 It was like a nice thick dark chocolate mocha with strong notes of well-roasted cocoa nibs (to the point of being almost smoky but not quite), but it was not as viscous as the typical thick dark chocolate mocha, which made it a lot more refreshing and easier to drink.

 Furthermore, the least sweet version was indeed barely sweet, just the right, bare minimum amount of sugar to bring the cocoa flavour to life.
 This was the huge improvement over last year's version, which was just too sweet that I couldn't appreciate anything else and also couldn't finish the drink.
 (Back then, I would have ordered the version that had the least sugar as well, as I always do, but it's possible that they only had 1 sweetness setting then.)